-- · Rate the importance of the library service - · Rate the level of satisfaction with the service - Did you get the information you were looking for during your visit to the library? - Did you leave the library satisfied with your experience? - Would you recommend the library service to others? - How would you rate your overall experience of the library?
+- Rate the importance to you of the library service - Rate your level of satisfaction with the service - Did you get the information you were looking for during your visit to the library? - Did you leave the library satisfied with your experience? - Would you recommend the library service to others? - How would you rate your overall experience of the library?